Downside Up: Track listing

 Three songs were slightly re-edited for the purpose of the box set.
 "False Face" has a longer introduction with the first singing line repeated.
 The first seconds of "Hang Me High" were edited out and "Black Sun" has a remodeled end.

+Concerning the credits and personnel for the B-sides recorded in 1983-84, guitarist Robert Smith only recorded and co-composed the track "There's a Planet in my Kitchen".

+Concerning the 1987 b-sides, "She's Cuckoo" and "Something Blue" were recorded as a trio - John Valentine Carruthers had already left the band by then.